aspose-total/Aspose.Total-Products/total/en/android-java/conversion/pot-to-xlam/_index.md

 {{< blocks/products/pf/feature-page-header h1="Convert POT to XLAM in Android via Java or Online App" h2="Export POT file to XLAM in Android applications without using Microsoft<sup>&reg;</sup> Excel or PowerPoint" >}}

 {{% blocks/products/pf/feature-page-summary %}}

-You can easily convert POT file to XLAM in your Android applications in a two-step process via [Aspose.Total for Android via Java](https://products.aspose.com/total/android-java/).
-In the first step you can export POT file to HTML by using [Aspose.Slides for Android via Java](https://products.aspose.com/slides/android-java/).
-Secondly, by using [Aspose.Cells for Android via Java](https://products.aspose.com/cells/android-java/), you can convert HTML to XLAM.
+<h2>Why to Convert</h2>

+Converting a POT file to XLAM can be beneficial for a variety of reasons.
+XLAM is a Microsoft Excel Open XML Macro-Enabled Add-In file, which allows users to store macros and other customizations in a separate file.
+This makes it easier to share and distribute Excel documents with macros, as the XLAM file can be opened and edited separately from the main Excel document.
+Additionally, XLAM files are more secure than other Excel file formats, as they are not vulnerable to macro viruses.

+<h2>How Aspose.Total Helps for POT to XLAM Conversion</h2>

+Aspose.Total for Android via Java is a comprehensive suite of APIs that can be used to convert POT files to XLAM.
+The process is simple and straightforward, and can be completed in two steps.
+First, you can use Aspose.Slides for Android via Java to export the POT file to HTML.
+Then, you can use Aspose.Cells for Android via Java to convert the HTML to XLAM.
+This process is fast and efficient, and can be completed in a matter of minutes.
+Additionally, Aspose.Total for Android via Java is easy to use and requires no prior knowledge of coding or programming.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}